elmasria/sharepoint-lists-creation/README.md

 ### Example

-user need to create two list
+user need to create two lists

 1. List A with Title "A"
 	* Field "fa" type ``` Single Line of text ```